Rhackam/Rhackam/README.md

 # Working project

 ### Whyred
-Electron JS application, design for one purpose: designing, editing and collaborating network and systems schemes and infrastructure topolgy.
-The app fit specially for the needs of network architects, network engieeners, sys admin, and more.
+Electron JS application, designed for one purpose: designing, editing and collaborating network infrastructures and systems schemes.
+The app fit especially for the needs of network architects, network engineers, sys admin, and more.

 # Working private project